A Filetta isn’t just a cheese; it’s a testament to the island’s rich history, vibrant culture, and the passion of its people.

 A Filetta possesses a mild, slightly tangy taste that is beautifully balanced with hints of earthiness.
 The flavor can be described as rustic and natural, with subtle notes that reflect the rich, green pastures where the sheep are grazed.

 The complexity of A Filetta’s taste can vary depending on the length of aging, with longer-aged cheeses developing a deeper, more intense flavor.
 It’s a cheese that truly captures the essence of the Corsican terroir in each bite.

 A Filetta Tasting Notes

-This cheese has a very unique taste that tingled with fern and the smell of cellar.
+This cheese has a unique taste that tingles with fern and the smell of the cellar.
 Unfortunately, the aroma can be a bit too strong and the taste a tad too sharp for some people’s liking.

-Nevertheless, it is worth a try given the unique taste of herbal, mushroom and hints of fern-spring which you cannot find anywhere else.
+Nevertheless, it is worth a try given the unique taste of herbal, mushrooms, and hints of fern-spring which you cannot find anywhere else.